francois-roseberry/question-game-websocket/README.md

 A bluffing game inspired by Fibbage

 Original use case : I wanted to play Fibbage at a family party but a portion is unilingual francophone.
-Since I did want to include everyone, and Fibbage does not allow providing your own questions, I create this game with basically the same workflow (albeit simplified and visually ugly).
+Since I did want to include everyone, and Fibbage does not allow providing your own questions, I created this game with basically the same workflow (albeit simplified and visually ugly).
 So I welcome any web designer's help !

 Game server runs by using the run.sh provided